Friday, 30 July 2021

 And here is the code for the last two filters in the cascading block of eight.

-The same code is recycled for the LowPass filter control using a second PCF8574 IC and further IC's can be added for additional I/O expansion.
+The same code is recycled for the LowPass filter control using a second PCF8574 IC and further ICs can be added for additional I/O expansion.

-I am sure there are other ways in which the multiplexer and I/O expander IC's can be implemented in software but with the methods outlined everything works and is proving to be reliable.
+I am sure there are other ways in which the multiplexer and I/O expander ICs can be implemented in software but with the methods outlined, everything works and is proving to be reliable.

-If you have any constructive comments or suggestions on ways in which my software implementations could be improved please drop me an email with code examples that I can follow and learn from, you can contact me using the form displayed in the top right hand corner of each blog page.
+If you have any constructive comments or suggestions on ways in which my software implementations could be improved, please drop me an email with code examples that I can follow and learn from.
+You can contact me using the form displayed in the top right-hand corner of each blog page.

 • Added additional mode control outputs